IoTQMax/thingsboard/k8s/README.md

 ## Installation

-Before performing initial installation you can configure the type of database to be used with ThingsBoard and the type of deployment.
+Before performing initial installation you can configure the type of database to be used with Effi.ai and the type of deployment.
 To set database type change the value of `DATABASE` variable in `.env` file to one of the following:

 - `postgres` - use PostgreSQL database;